-These hypothetical examples also demonstrate why it was smart for Honda to create Acura, for Toyota to create Lexus, and for Hyundai to create Genesis.
+These hypothetical examples also demonstrate why it was smart for Honda to create Acura, Toyota to create Lexus, and Hyundai to create Genesis.
 Each is a different brand with different market positions.

 The Value Proposition

-Product positioning and value proposition are terms that are often used interchangeably, though I’m not sure why.
+Product positioning and value proposition are often used interchangeably, but they shouldn’t be.
 Product positioning starts with a product.
-A value proposition starts with a customer; itis a promise that your product or service will help a customer in a meaningful way.
+A value proposition starts with a customer; it is a promise that your product or service will help a customer in a meaningful way.
 It is defined by customers in a market segment, using language they are familiar with, not by you.